 These pumpkin pancakes are light and fluffy with crispy edges and loaded with chocolate chips.
-They are my favorite fall pancakes.
+They are my favourite fall pancakes.
 My preferred pancakes are always buttermilk ones for that extra rise.
 These not only have that but also have those warming fall flavours we all love so much.
-The pumpkin add a lovely fall flavor to these and that tone of orange we expect in anything pumpkin related.
+The pumpkin and warm spices add a lovely fall flavor to these and that tone of orange we expect in anything pumpkin related.
 These are just such a treat to wake up to and your family will be happy you made them - just the most perfect breakfast with a hot cup of coffee (or for more pumpkin in your cup try my Homemade Pumpkin Spice Latte on a cool fall morning!

-These pumpkin chocolate chip pancakes are so easy to whip not unlike any other buttermilk pancake recipe.
-(Ps - if you don’t don’t have buttermilk - make your own in a pinch stir together 1 cup of milk, with 1 tablespoon lemon juice or vinegar and allow to sit a few minutes until it curdles and voila - buttermilk).
-The key to getting light and fluffy pancakes is to be sure that they don’t over whisk the batter.
+These pumpkin chocolate chip pancakes are so easy to whip not unlike any other delicious buttermilk pancake recipe.
+(PS - if you don’t don’t have buttermilk - make your own in a pinch stir together 1 cup of milk, with 1 tablespoon lemon juice or vinegar and allow to sit a few minutes until it curdles and voila - buttermilk).
+The key to getting light and fluffy pancakes is to not over whisk the batter.
 Then you are ready to make your pancakes.
 Heat up a skillet, pour out the batter, cook each side for a couple of minutes and keep stacking them.
 Feel free to add the chocolate chips into the batter or sprinkle some of them onto the pancakes before you flip them while they are in the pan.
 Some people prefer making them this way to prevent the chips from melting or burning in the pan.
 I don’t mind them melting but I also wipe the pan before pouring a new batch of batter into the pan.
 Feel free to add a bit more butter or cooking spray into pan between batches too if needed.
 Here are the simple steps (full instructions in recipe below):

 These pumpkin pancakes are the perfect thing to make if you have any leftover pumpkin purée from a previous recipe.
 They are definitely a good excuse to open a new can of purée too.
 Speaking of which you can make these with canned or with homemade pumpkin purée.
 I have included a simple recipe for homemade pumpkin purée below.
 It make a good amount so when I make it I usually freeze it.
 I measure out either ½ or 1 cup measurements and freeze them in 1 cup batches.

 What I love about pancakes is that your can easily freeze them once you make a batch and you can enjoy them for breakfast later in the week.
 The pancakes can be frozen for up to 3 months.
 If you have leftover pancakes or just want to make breakfast in advance simply make your pancakes and let them cool, then store them in freezer-safe resealable bag.
-Take them out and defrost them in the toaster or place them in a single layer on a baking sheet and cover with foil.
+Take them out and defrost them - pop them in the toaster or place them in a single layer on a baking sheet and cover with foil.
 Bake in a 375°F oven for about 8 to 10 minutes, or until hot.
 These are perfect year round but especially in the fall when we all seem to be craving pumpkin spiced flavors and cozy breakfasts.
 These tick off both those boxes and I know you will be hooked after you make your first stack.
 Enjoy!

 - 2 cups all-purpose flour